-Wedding season is here!
-And we want to do our part to make sure all couples have a fun and relaxed wedding day.
-One of the best ways a couple can ensure this is by hiring a wedding coordinator.
+We want to do our part to make sure all couples have a fun and relaxed wedding day.
+One of the best ways a couple can ensure this is by hiring a wedding coordinators!
 Day-of coordinators work hard to make certain couples and their friends and families are able to enjoy everything the wedding day has to offer by taking care of set up and clean up and by managing all the details of the day.

 With there being so many titles in this industry, many couples end up confused about who does what!
 We wanted to take a few minutes and explain the differences between a venue coordinator (also called venue manager or venue host ) and a wedding coordinator (also called a wedding planner) to help avoid any confusion or misunderstanding.

 Very simply put, a wedding coordinator’s client is you, the couple.
 A venue coordinator’s client is their manager (the venue).
 A venue coordinator is there to coordinate anything that relates to the venue; where as a wedding coordinator is there to coordinate anything that relates to your wedding.
 Most importantly, a wedding coordinator represents you and all of your wishes on the day of your big event.

 Both the wedding coordinator and the venue coordinator are very important, but they play very different roles.
 The roles may overlap slightly, depending on the venue and the wedding coordinator.
 Our biggest tip is to make sure you discuss specifics with your venue coordinator to guarantee that everyone is on the same page and to avoid any surprises the day of your wedding.

 Oh, and we should mention…if you are working with a top notch venue and a professional wedding coordinator…these two will work together to make sure your day is seamless.

 A venue coordinator will: